-Having a baby after fertility issues improves couples chances of staying togetherJanuary 30th, 2014 in Obstetrics & gynaecology /
+Having a baby after fertility issues improves couples chances of staying togetherJanuary 30, 2014 in Medicine & Health / Obstetrics & gynaecology

 New reseach reveals that women who have a child after experiencing fertility problems are more likely to remain with their partner following infertility evaluations.
 Findings in Acta Obstetricia et Gynecologica Scandinavica, a journal published by Wiley on behalf of the Nordic Federation of Societies of Obstetrics and Gynecology, indicate that after 12 years of follow-up, nearly 27% of women were no longer living with the partner, which they had at the time of fertility evaluation, if they did not have a child.